bornamir/BT-Real-State---Django/DjangoDevNotes.md

-## HomePage url
+## Adding pages

-For creating a new page(url), 2 main things should be done.
+For creating a new page(url or view), 2 main things should be done.
 First the url should be defined and second the url link (or point) to a method which create (render) the page and sends it to the user.

 ### Defining url (path)

-The first step is taking place in the urls.py file.
+The first step is taking place in the urls.py file in the main project folder.
 In the *urlpatterns* list, the url pattern and the coresponding methods are defined with the *path* method.
 For example

 ``` python